How to Get Unique Taxpayer Reference (UTR) Number [2024]

 The UTR is used to identify taxpayers and ensure accurate record-keeping for tax-related matters.
 It is typically provided on tax-related documents, such as self-assessment tax returns, correspondence with HMRC, and other tax-related forms.

 It provides them with an easy way to match records to payments and monitor for suspicious activity.
-You'll need your UTR number to complete self-assessment tax returns, work with limited company accountants, and pre-pay taxes in instalments.
+You'll need your UTR number to file self-assessment tax returns, work with limited company accountants, and pre-pay taxes in instalments.

-Structure of a UTR Number
+UTR Number Format

-The structure of a Unique Taxpayer Reference (UTR) number consists of 10 digits.
+A Unique Taxpayer Reference (UTR) number consists of 10 digits.
 Here is a breakdown of the typical format:

 2. Next six digits: Unique reference - The next six digits form a unique reference number.
 This number is specific to the individual or entity to whom the UTR is issued.
 It helps differentiate between different taxpayers within the same tax office.